Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk

-\end{defn} \begin{doublespace} The intermediary can guarantee a certain quantity by considering the fluctuations in the supply of shares it receives, the rate at which it can source the shares and the impact on profits when it is not able to meet the obligation to fulfill the loan amount.
-Hence, a long term security loan has optionality due to the availability of shares, being modeled as a Geometric-Brownian-Motion (GBM).
-Even though shares are traded, availability from a loan perspective is a non traded asset, making our model to price loans a ``pseudo real option'' based methodology.
+\end{doublespace} \begin{defn} \begin{doublespace} A long term loan is a structure wherein the intermediary will guarantee a certain quantity to a short seller for a certain time period at a fixed loan rate or within a band of rates. \end{doublespace} \end{defn} \begin{doublespace} The guarantee is meant to imply that the intermediary will have to provide the number of shares agreed upon in the term loan, but the short seller can choose not to take on all the shares that are being provided, highlighting the optionality present in the agreement.
+If the intermediary is unable to meet the obligations of the term loan, it will be liable for certain contractual commitments under the terms of the term loan.
+The intermediary can guarantee a certain quantity to a final end borrower by considering the fluctuations in the supply of shares it receives, the rate at which it can source the shares and the impact on profits when it is not able to meet the obligation to fulfill the loan amount.
+This leads to the main assumption (\ref{Assumption: A-long-term}) of this paper which enables us to use pricing and risk management tools from derivative theory to create term loan structures. \end{doublespace} \begin{assumption} \begin{doublespace} A long term security loan has optionality due to the availability of shares being modeled as a Geometric-Brownian-Motion (GBM). \end{doublespace} \end{assumption} \begin{doublespace} Even though shares are traded, availability from a loan perspective is a non-traded asset, making our model to price loans a ``pseudo real option'' based methodology.
 Hence, we relate our methodology to the use of options pricing for non-traded assets and briefly review the literature on real options.
 The techniques in these studies can be useful for extensions to our model, which adds to the growing use of option theory in aiding decision making against various forms of uncertainty.
-The links to real options will be clearer when we discuss the inventory management application in section \ref{sec:Inventory-Management-Application}.
+The links to real options will be clearer when we discuss the inventory management application in Section (\ref{sec:Inventory-Management-Application}).